 Between her roles at Ausfilm and Screen Queensland she has played an integral role in attracting more than $2 billion in production investment to Australia.
 Since returning Tracey has launched initiatives for the industry including the first feature film with an SVOD company, a partnership with YouTube, a development partnership with Stan, Australia's first VR series with a broadcaster and led significant cultural change within the organisation.
 Tracey also introduced the organisations first Aboriginal and Torres Strait Islander Strategic Plan and a Gender Equity Policy to drive change both behind and in front of the screen.

-Tracey is a Non Exec Director of RSPCA QLD, Home of the Arts, and the Sunshine Coast Arts Advisory Board.
+Tracey is a Director of RSPCA QLD, Home of the Arts and Sunshine Coast Arts Advisory Board.
 She is an external Advisor to US based Australians in Film and The Queensland College of Art.
 She is also Co-Chair of the Screen Diversity and Inclusion Network.